Pirate Lady: Development

-Vince Gilligan conceived the series's premise after becoming "weary of writing bad guys" after a decade of working on Breaking Bad and Better Call Saul.
+Vince Gilligan conceived the series' premise after becoming "weary of writing bad guys" after a decade of working on Breaking Bad and Better Call Saul.
 After Better Call Saul ended in August 2022, he pitched a new series that he would develop with Sony Pictures Television.
 A bidding took place, and Apple TV won the rights to the show in September 2022, giving it a two-season order.
-Gilligan was formally named to serve as showrunner and executive producer.
-Rhea Seehorn, who had starred as Kim Wexler in Better Call Saul, was cast as Carol Sturka, a discontented but successful romance novel author.
+Gilligan was formally named as showrunner and executive producer.
+Rhea Seehorn, who had starred as Kim Wexler in Better Call Saul, was cast as Carol Sturka, a successful but discontented author of romance novels.
 Gilligan wrote the character specifically for Seehorn and crafted the character to be a "flawed good guy" who tries to save the world.

+Gran Canaria in the Canary Islands was used for the Tangier scenes, with the crew temporarily replacing signage with French and Arabic text.
+Though the exterior of the Bilbao Airport in Bilbao, Spain, was used as the backdrop in some spots, the crew was not allowed to film in the airport, and instead used a former congressional building in Oviedo, Spain, designed by the same architect as the airport, with the crew dressing the interior based on the airport's design within the 24-hour shooting session.

 Reception

 "Pirate Lady" received highly positive reviews, with critics praising the episode's performances, philosophical themes, and humor.
 Scott Tobias of Vulture gave the episode 5 out of 5 stars, calling the episode "thrillingly expansive" and praising its tonal shift from horror to "comedy and philosophy", taking interest in the episode's depiction of the unexpected nuances of the alien takeover.
 He compared Gilligan's direction—particularly in the episode's "classic WTF cold open"—to his work on Breaking Bad and Better Call Saul.
 Noel Murray of The A.V.
-Club, jointly reviewing the first two episodes, gave the premiere an A-, also comparing the "wonderfully odd" cold open to the Breaking Bad franchise, and describing the episode's middle section—depicting the meeting between Carol and the other survivors of the outbreak—as "easily the most complex and ambitious stretch of these two episodes."
+Club, jointly reviewing the first two episodes, gave the premiere an A−, also comparing the "wonderfully odd" cold open to the Breaking Bad franchise, and describing the episode's middle section—depicting the meeting between Carol and the other survivors of the outbreak—as "easily the most complex and ambitious stretch of these two episodes."
 He felt the episode suggested the series' overall thesis to be that "humanity, as messy as it can be, is still preferable to the loss of individual will".
 Scott Collura of IGN, also reviewing the first two episodes together, gave the premiere an 8 out of 10, felt the second episode saw Gilligan "fully embracing both the (literally) out-of-this-world concept while also having fun with it all."
 He praised Wydra for accomplishing the "very difficult task" of portraying Zosia as a "cypher" that nevertheless elicits sympathy from the audience.